 The Firesign Theatre and Seeland Records is proud to present Duke Of Madness Motors, the long-awaited ultra-comprehensive "Dear Friends" radio reissue that fans have been dreaming of for decades.
 This is the ultimate box-less boxed set of Firesign's complete broadcast output for the years 1970-1972, when they were blowing minds on Los Angeles radio with The Firesign Theatre Radio Hour Hour, Dear Friends, and Let's Eat.
 Our reissue package is nothing less than the complete history of the period in one 108-page book and one DVD-ROM of MP3 data.
 The book contains an 8000-word historical essay, new interviews with Firesign and their producer and engineer, complete show rundowns, original scripts, vintage Phil Proctor photocollages, found objects and much more.
 Meanwhile the DVD-ROM is a data disk containing every show of the era, fully restored and remastered, encoded to MP3 - over 80 hours in all.
 Dump to your hard drive and let the fun begin.
 Duke Of Madness Motors is now available directly from the Firesign Theatre website, and it's a limited print run, so act soon!
 There's gotta be more than a thousand of you Fireheads still alive and salivating for one of these babies.
 One book-plus-DVD costs just $45 postage paid to the U.S. and Canada, or $50 post paid worldwide (we accept PayPal, credit cards, checks, or well-concealed cash).
 Peter Bergman and official Firesign archivist Taylor Jessen (the creative genius behind DOMM) talk about this project on Dangerous Minds with Richard Metzger.

-Podcast/RSS now available for Peter Bergman's Radio Free Oz.
+You can still subscribe to the podcast for Peter Bergman's Radio Free Oz.
 Bergman and the newly formed Firesign Theatre launched RFOz on Los Angeles radio in 1966.
 The show set the trend for what would become known as "underground radio."
 This new Internet-based version began in the Spring of 2010.
+In memory of Peter, archival podcasts have continued for the last 2 years.
 Follow updates on Facebook and Twitter.

 The Firesign Theatre had a successful run of live performances over the last few years, with stops in these venues: April 2009 in Monterey, CA; October 2009 in Hollywood; January 2010 in Seattle, Kirkland and Tacoma, WA; June 2010 in Portland, Eugene and Ashland, OR and Redding, CA; October 2010 in San Rafael and Hollywood, CA; November 2011 in Kirkland, WA and finally December 2011 in Portland.